Forge of War: Plot

-Aftermath

 The series ends without showing the outcome of the counterattack, but Vogal and Vargni both reappear in the subsequent series Condemned By Fire, also written by Abnett.
 Both warriors assist the protagonist, Witch Hunter Magnus Gault, and Vogal relates that their force was rescued at the last minute by a massive Imperial army that arrived and defeated the Chaos host.
 Vargni also finally apologizes to Vogal for his suspicions, admitting that the initial defeat was not the humans' fault, and that Vogal fought with bravery at all times.

 Collected editions

 The series has been collected into a trade paperback: